PennLINC/babs/docs/source/preparation_config_yaml_file.rst

 * Remember to add ``|`` after ``script_preamble:``;
 * You can also add more necessary commands by adding new lines.
+* You can delete the 2nd line ``echo "I am running BABS."`` as that's just a demostration of how to add another line in the preamble.
+* As you can see, the comments after the commands also show up in the generated script preambles.
+  This is normal and fine.

 Section ``job_compute_space``